htw-imi-showtime/showtime-website/content/ws21/bachelor/B3-Bachelor-project/_index.md

 {{<section title="Our Goal">}}
 With Allmende we want to encourage people for exploring nature and to share their experiences with others.
 Our approach is to use gamification to inspire as many people as possible for nature.

+Try it out on [allmende.de](http://generic-sauce.de:5000/login)

+Look at the source code on [Github.de](https://github.com/allmende-app/frontend)

 {{</section>}}